 At the moment, energy production is determined by reviewing the information provided by the control box inside the smartflower.
 Within the next few months, all smartflowers will be upgraded to allow for remote monitoring.
 That means, using a smartphone/tablet, the owner and/or the dealer may determine the energy production and whether there are any problems from virtually anywhere in the world.

 In the early stages of smartflower’s entry into the North American market, it will likely take longer than usual for delivery—up to 90 to 120 days.
-By fall 2017 we expect that the normal order to delivery cycle will be 60 to 75 days.
+By mid-2018 we expect that the normal order to delivery cycle will be 60 to 75 days.

 The area needed for effective operation will be determined by your installer.
 They will perform a site assessment that includes a shading analysis, which is key to determining whether nearby trees or buildings might cast shade on the smartflower at some point during the day.
 Since each site is different, there is no definitive answer, but of course the more unblocked or unshaded access to the sunlight, the better.